- Guilty Gear has Justice. Most of her attacks have long reach, a typical Punch-Slash-Heavy Slash combo could take off a large chunk of health off.

 Goku has an oversized Kamehameha bigger and faster than Super Saiyan 3's and can fire two different, seemingly endless streams of ki blasts...one comes in the size of most special attacks with each individual blast and both are homing.
 He can also use an unblockable grab move across the entire length of the screen.
 You can only thank the programmers for being merciful enough to not let the AI realize they don't have to charge their ki and only having to fight them one at a time.

-BlazBlue, also from Arc System avoids this somewhat as both bosses (Hakumen and Nu-13) are considered generally balanced.
+- BlazBlue, avoids this somewhat as both bosses (Hakumen and Nu-13) are considered generally balanced.
 However, they (as well as two other characters, Rachel and Ragna) have "Unlimited" versions which fit this trope to a tee, with the exception that they can be unlocked and played.

 Unlimited Hakumen's damage output and speed are increased to the stats that he has when in Mugen mode, and his super meter gain is sped up to 3-4 times the normal speed.
 He is the penultimate boss in most character's Arcade Modes.